 9. State College, Pennsylvania

-State College is a city in central Pennsylvania that is encircled by rolling hills, thick forests, and the Appalachian Mountains.
+State College is a city in central Pennsylvania, surrounded by rolling hills, thick forests, and the Appalachian Mountains.
 Due to its topography, the region experiences four distinct seasons: frigid, snowy winters and sweltering, humid summers.
-Students at State College have access to a wide range of cultural and recreational events, such as concerts, sporting events, and art exhibits, in addition to outdoor activities like hiking and skiing.
+Students at State College have access to a wide range of cultural and recreational events, including concerts, sporting events, and art exhibits, as well as outdoor activities such as hiking and skiing.

 This college town’s economy and culture are mostly driven by Pennsylvania State University, which also contributes to the city’s increased academic vibrancy.
-The campus of the university takes up much of the city.
+The university campus takes up much of the city.
 Every part of the neighborhood is significantly impacted by its events, amenities, and student life.
-State College is a university town with an abundance of educational, recreational, and cultural opportunities.
+State College is a university town with abundant educational, recreational, and cultural opportunities.

 10. Corvallis, Oregon

 Corvallis is in Oregon’s Willamette Valley, surrounded by magnificent mountains and bountiful forests.
-The area has serene natural beauty and stunning landscapes, such as Peterson Park and the Bells Mountains, making it the #1 Green Power Community in 2009.
+The area boasts serene natural beauty and stunning landscapes, including Peterson Park and the Bells Mountains, making it the #1 Green Power Community in 2009.
 As the home of Oregon State University, Corvallis has a vibrant cultural life, with art exhibits, concerts, and local farmers’ markets on and off campus, infusing the town with unique charm and movement and making it one of the best college towns in America.

 Best University Towns in US (Continued)